 Where did August go, seriously where did 2017 go?
 I remember sitting around my grandparent’s house in middle school hearing them talk about how time was flying by, and I was thinking what, time is moving so slow, can I get to high school, graduate and be grown already?
 HAH!
-We don’t know what we don’t know and little did I know, as a hormonal pre-teen who had figure out most of the world’s issues by 11, I too would live long enough to feel like time is on fast-forward!
+We don’t know what we don’t know and little did I know, as a hormonal pre-teen who had figured out most of the world’s issues by 11, I too would live long enough to feel like time is on fast-forward!

 I welcomed the year with a clear mind and open heart.
 I accepted great things were on the horizon and the best of life was within reach.
 The best of experiences, relationships, career success and most importantly our own beliefs we carry about ourselves.
 Now, I don’t know if its just me, but two minutes have been passing in what would take one, right?
 Meanwhile, before I go further into my thoughts on staying focus, and being committed to our goals for the remainder of this year and next; I’d like to reflect back upon 2016.

 Something interesting transpired with me the latter part of last year which surprised me a bit.
 I consider myself a faithful, grateful and appreciative person.
 Considering those aren’t such difficult characteristics to possess when things are going well; I challenge myself to find positive perspectives in things especially during times of adversity.
-Most times, I’ll realize there’s a lesson that needs to learn, other times, I chop it up as a consequence of a bad decision I’ve made.
+Most times, I’ll realize there’s a lesson that needs to be learn, other times, I chop it up as a consequence of a bad decision I’ve made.
 Either way, it’s the cycle of life.
 We win at somethings while we lose at others.
 With that understanding, I can usually count on myself to have a healthy perspective toward how my life unfolds.
 I aim to take full accountability for the situations I find myself in and the experiences I’m apart of because I believe our thoughts, beliefs, and the actions we choose culminates into the life we experience (another post for a longer day). ; )

 Last year, I found myself living in Chicago excited about the new change in scenery, my relationship with my fiancé, and enjoying Jala’s senior year of high school.
 I embraced various monumental moments that came along with having a high school senior.
 There were the obvious college applications and visits, basketball season, and me mentally preparing to send my baby girl off to begin a big and bold new chapter in her life.
 By mid-year, she was graduating high school, end of August I dropped her off at Syracuse, and less than two weeks later, we would reunite in San Juan, Puerto Rico as I marry the man of my dreams.
 The rest of 2016, I spent in marital bliss and enthusiastically penning my first book, Make Your Mark: Personal Branding Through “On-Purpose” Living.
 It was a great year, actually an extraordinary year, presenting some of my life’s greatest achievements and treasured moments.